Alexander Vindman: National Security Council

 In his opening statement, Vindman assured his father that he had made the right decision in emigrating from the Soviet Union to the United States.
 Vindman stated, "In Russia, my act of ... offering public testimony involving the President would surely cost me my life.
 I am grateful for my father's brave act of hope 40 years ago and for the privilege of being an American citizen and public servant, where I can live free of fear for mine [sic] and my family's safety.
 Dad, my sitting here today, in the U.S. Capitol talking to our elected officials is proof that you made the right decision forty years ago to leave the Soviet Union and come here to United States of America in search of a better life for our family.
 Do not worry, I will be fine for telling the truth."

-On February 7, 2020, Vindman told NSC colleagues he expected to leave the White House's National Security Council to return to the Department of Defense.
+On February 7, 2020, Vindman told NSC colleagues he expected to leave the White House's National Security Council to return to the Department of Defense months ahead of his scheduled return to the Army in the summer of 2020.
 Trump had earlier implied he might remove Vindman from his post.
-Later that day Vindman was escorted out of the White House, according to his attorney.
-His twin brother, Lieutenant Colonel Yevgeny Vindman, was also escorted off the White House grounds at the same time.
-Both were slated for reassignment within the Army.
-Subsequent news reports indicated that Vindman had been chosen to attend the in-residence course at the United States Army War College during its 2020-2021 session.
+According to his attorney, later that day Vindman was fired and escorted out of the White House.
+At the same time, his twin brother, Lieutenant Colonel Yevgeny Vindman, also was escorted off the White House grounds.
+Both had been slated for reassignment within the Army.
+Subsequent news reports indicated that Vindman had been chosen to attend the in-residence course at the United States Army War College during its 2020–2021 session and for promotion to Colonel.

-On February 10, 2020, Senate Minority Leader Chuck Schumer (D-NY) sent a letter in an apparent response to the firing of the two brothers that requested federal Inspectors General investigate possible retaliation against "anyone who has made, or in the future makes, protected disclosures of presidential misconduct".
+On February 10, 2020, Senate Minority Leader Chuck Schumer (D-NY) sent a letter in an apparent response to the removal of the two brothers that requested federal Inspectors General investigate possible retaliation against "anyone who has made, or in the future makes, protected disclosures of presidential misconduct".
 On February 13, Trump's former chief of staff, retired Marine General John Kelly, defended Vindman's actions and testimony.
 "He did exactly what we teach them to do from cradle to grave.
-He went and told his boss what he just heard," Kelly said.
+He went and told his boss what he just heard", Kelly said.

-During a panel discussion held on February 11, 2020, at the Atlantic Council, the president's National Security Advisor, Robert C. O'Brien said that it was his decision to transfer both Vindman brothers back to the Army for re-assignment and denied that the move was ordered by Trump in retaliation for Vindman's testimony.
+During a panel discussion held on February 11, 2020, at the Atlantic Council, the president's National Security Advisor, Robert C. O'Brien said that it was his decision to transfer both Vindman brothers back to the Army for re-assignment and he denied that the move was ordered by Trump in retaliation for Vindman's testimony.
 "I can absolutely tell you that they were not retaliated against", O'Brien told the panel.
-O'Brien also disputed the move as being characterized as "fired" since both brothers remain on active duty.
+O'Brien also disputed the move as being characterized as "fired" since both brothers remained on active duty.
 O'Brien noted that their transfer was part of a larger NSA staff reduction.
-His remarks contradicted Trump, who tweeted that he had ousted Vindman for insubordination and for doing "a lot of bad things".
+He was contradicted by Trump, who tweeted that he had ousted Vindman for insubordination and for doing "a lot of bad things".